 2. Settle your affairs

 Pay your debts.
 Review your insurance policies.
 Cancel your monthly services and obtain the necessary proof.
 Sell your properties or make arrangements on how to manage them from afar.
 In the stress of moving to another country, it is incredible how easily we can overlook certain details and leave behind loose ends.
 Never say “I’ll deal with it later,” because settling financial affairs from a distance often turns out costlier and more stressful.

 3. Research living costs

 Before you leave, you should have an idea of how much the basics cost in your city of destination.
-While you won’t be able to estimate your monthly expenses down to every detail, you should know the costs of the average rent, transit pass, basic bills, medical insurance and special services you may need.
-While you can curb spending on things like food, entertainment and clothes, you will find that other expenses are a lot less flexible.
+While you won’t be able to estimate your monthly expenses down to every detail, it’s helpful if you know the following costs:

 4. Gather all your important documents